MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/mtp/config-mtpeval.md

 Esta seção orientará você a configurar:
 -   Proteção Avançada contra Ameaças do Office 365
 -   Proteção Avançada contra Ameaças do Azure
--   Microsoft Cloud App Security
+-   Segurança no aplicativo na nuvem da Microsoft
 -   Proteção avançada contra ameaças do Microsoft Defender